Logging MLflow models

 Tip

-If you are using Machine Learning pipelines, like for instance Scikit-Learn pipelines, use the autolog functionality of that flavor for logging models.
-Models are automatically logged when the fit() method is called on the pipeline object.
-The notebook Training and tracking an XGBoost classifier with MLflow demonstrates how to log a model with preprocessing using pipelines.
+If use Machine Learning pipelines, for example Scikit-Learn pipelines, use the autolog functionality of that pipeline flavor to log models.
+Model logging automatically happens when the fit() method is called on the pipeline object.
+The Training and tracking an XGBoost classifier with MLflow notebook demonstrates how to log a model with preprocessing, using pipelines.

 Logging models with a custom signature, environment or samples